backdrop-contrib/slick/README.txt

 autoloading while short ones should be left in the main module file so that they are always available.

-Ditch all the slick logic to bare HTML by render cache, leaving only core drupal_process_attached() to load the assets.
-Most heavy logic were already moved to backend, however slick can be optimized more by enabling "Cache" option per slick instance.
-Useful for hardly updated static slicks such as profile videos, logo carousels, more permanent home slideshows, etc. Cached slick will not be expired until cron runs, regardless of the expiration time used.
-Be sure to have a working cron job, otherwise stale content is always displayed.
+Most heavy logic were already moved to backend, however slick can be optimized more by configuring the "Cache" value per slick instance.

+Ditch all the slick logic to cached bare HTML:
+1. Persistent: the stale content will persist (kept/ displayed) till the next cron runs, best for static contents where freshness is no use, such as logo, team, profile video, more permanent home slideshows, etc.
+2. Any number: slick is expired (detached from cached contents) by the selected expiration time, and fetches fresh contents till the next cache rebuilt.
+   If stale cache is not cleared, slick will keep fetching fresh contents.

+Be sure to have a working cron job to clear stale cache, so that slick is loaded from the correct cached version.
+At any rate, cached contents will be refreshed regardless of the expiration time after the cron hits due to the nature of cron.
+Leave it empty to disable caching.

 CURRENT DEVELOPMENT STATUS